Salman of Saudi Arabia: KSRelief

 In May 2015, the King Salman Center for Relief and Humanitarian Aid (KSRelief) was established to deliver aid internationally to victims of civil war and natural disaster, working with the UN and other agencies.
 As of June 2018, KSRelief has implemented more than 400 individual projects in 40 countries at a cost of $1.8 billion.
 Moreover, in 2018, KSRelief assisted 180,555 Syrian patients living in Zataari Syrian refugees camp in Jordan.
 In 2019, KSRelief signed a memorandum of cooperation with UNICEF that aims at enhancing cooperation in the humanitarian field, exchanging knowledge, sharing experiences, promoting voluntary work and boosting capacity building programs.
 Until 2019, the center provided 1,839 Yemeni civilians wounded during the war with prosthetic limbs for a total amount of $2.3 million.

 In its ongoing efforts to support the people of Yemen, KSRelief organized a vocational training program to train women in Yemen to enable them to earn money for themselves and their families.
 In a similar context, under the umbrella of the UN, KSRelief has led an international team to implement a rehabilitation project for the children affected by war in Yemen.
 Moreover, as part of the 40th session of the UN Human Rights Council, KSRelief organized an event entitled: Children and the Humanitarian Crisis in Yemen where it presented a number of facts and figures related to the amount of assistance provided by the center to the people of Yemen.
 This includes the implementation of 328 projects for an amount of $2 billion.
 Furthermore, in 2018 alone, KSRelief provided medical services to 2,501,897 Yemenis.

 In 2019, KSRelief signed a number of agreements with different civil society organizations to implement relief projects for the benefit of Palestinian and Syrian refugees as well as the host Lebanese community.
 KSRelief signed an agreement with the UNHCR to support the families affected by war for an amount of $5 million.
 Another agreement with IOM was signed to help Syrian refugees under the poverty line for an amount of $3.8 million.

+In 2020, KSRelief confirmed that it will be rebuilding the camp of Syrian refugees that had been destroyed during the fighting of local youth and camp residents.
+They also covered the needs of the refugees.

+In 2021, KSRelief and UNESCO planned to launch the Kodrat project which aims to support Lebanon teachers through the creation of an online self-learning platform.
+At an estimated cost of $887,000, the one-year project will directly train about 1,000 teachers and 50 trainers from 100 Lebanese public schools affected by the Beirut explosion.

+In 2022, KSRelief continued its relief efforts to ensure food security for refugees in Lebanon, Sudan, Bangladesh, and Yemen.

+In 2023, KSRelief provided treatment services to people of Yemen.
+In 2024, KSRelief continued its food security project in Sudan to aid more than 4,000 individuals.
+It also carried out humanitarian projects in Lebanon and Indonesia.